-The Company intends to continue to expand in its domestic and international markets, in part through acquisitions and joint ventures.
-However, the Company's ability to continue to expand successfully through acquisitions and joint ventures will depend upon the availability of suitable acquisition or joint venture candidates at prices acceptable to the Company, the Company's ability to consummate such transactions, and the availability of financing (in the case of non-stock transactions) on terms acceptable to the Company.
-There can be no assurance that the Company will be effective in making future acquisitions or joint ventures.
+The Company intends to expand in its domestic and international markets, in part through acquisitions and joint ventures.
+However, the Company's ability to successfully expand through acquisitions and joint ventures will depend upon the availability of suitable acquisition or joint venture candidates at prices acceptable to the Company, the Company's ability to consummate such transactions, and the availability of financing (in the case of non-stock transactions) on terms acceptable to the Company.
+There can be no assurance that the Company will be effective in making acquisitions or joint ventures.
 Such transactions involve numerous risks, including possible adverse short-term effects on the Company's operating results or the market price of the Common Stock.
 Certain of the Company's acquisitions and future acquisitions may also give rise to an obligation by the Company to make contingent payments or to satisfy certain repurchase obligations, which payments could have an adverse financial effect on the Company.
 In addition, integrating acquired businesses and joint ventures may result in a loss of customers or product lines of the acquired businesses or joint ventures, and also requires significant management attention and may place significant demands on the Company's operations, information systems and financial resources.
-In 1997, the Company completed 23 acquisitions.
-The failure to effectively integrate these or future acquisitions and joint ventures with the Company's operations could adversely affect the Company.
+In 1996, the Company completed the acquisition of (or entered into definitive agreements to acquire) 17 companies and has acquired or entered into definitive agreements to acquire 16 companies so far in 1997, including Sullivan.
+The failure to effectively integrate Sullivan or future acquired businesses and joint ventures with the Company's operations could adversely affect the Company.